 Check Your Fire Suppression and Detection Systems

-Your facilities likely have fire suppression and/or detection system in place, but these require testing every year by a professional to make sure that they work effectively.
+Your facilities likely have fire suppression and/or detection systems in place, but these require testing every year by a professional to make sure that they work effectively.
 Something as simple as a dead battery can cause major damage.

 Check Your Fire Doors for Proper Operation

 Fire separation also plays a role in the containment of smoke or flame spread.
 Fire doors should never be propped open and should routinely be checked for proper self-closing and latching.
-A closed door contains a fire as designed but only if it is shut.
+A closed door contains a fire as designed, but only if it is shut.

 If you need updates to your fire protection systems, a commercial contractor can help you put them in place according to safety standards.
-G-NET Construction has experience installing infrastructure for sprinkler systems, safety devices in existing HVAC equipment, and alarms throughout a building.
+G-Net Construction has experience installing infrastructure for sprinkler systems, safety devices in existing HVAC equipment, and alarms throughout a building.